Investing term

 For example

-A company with a $1B market cap, $300M of debt, and $100M of cash has an enterprise value of $1.2B — the true takeover price.
+A company with a $1B market cap, $300M of debt, and $100M of cash has an enterprise value of $1.2B — the true cost of taking over the whole business.